Aeroduel/server/docs/API.md

   - OUTPUT: `{ success, authToken, matchId }`

 - `POST /api/join-match` – Adds a plane to the current match's waiting room for a specific player
-  - Called by the mobile app after the plane has been registered
+  - Called by the mobile app when a player hits the "join match" button
-  - Validates the `gamePin` against the current match and ensures the match is still in `waiting` state
+  - Ensures the match is still in `waiting` state
-  - Ensures the requesting `userId` matches the one associated with the plane
+  - Ensures the requesting `userId` matches the one associated with the given `planeId`
   - Enforces the `maxPlayers` limit
   - Associates a `playerName` with that plane for the match and issues a player‑scoped auth token
-  - INPUT: `{ gamePin, planeId, userId, playerName }`
+  - INPUT: `{ planeId, userId, playerName }`
   - OUTPUT: `{ success, authToken, matchId }`

 - `POST /api/hit` - Registers a hit during the match